-At 30th June, 1952, 41 watering facilities, at an estimated cost of £277,000, had been proposed under a Federal-State agreement for stock routes through, and in the approaches to, the Channel Country.
-By 30th June, 1956, twenty-five had been completed.
-In addition, nine large excavated tanks and two bores were finished, but still required equipping with windmills, tanks and troughs.
+At 30th June, 1952, 41 watering facilities, at an estimated cost of $\pm 277,000$, had been proposed under a Commonwealth-State agreement for stock routes through, and in the approaches to, the Channel Country.
+By 30th June, 1957, 28 had been completed, while two sub-artesian bores and one excavated tank were under construction.

-8. Hydro-electricity.-An outline of Hydro-electricity Schemes operating in Queensland is given in the previous chapter (see page 279).
+8. Hydro-electricity.-An outline of Hydro-electricity Schemes operating in Queensland is given in the previous chapter (see page 286).